 Ensure that the pages can be navigated and operated using a keyboard.

 Use relative, not fixed, font sizes.

 Avoid frames, as they do not print easily.

 Do not rely on color to convey meaning.

 TCC maintains several social media platforms that continue the mission of the public Web site as well as create an online community among those from the TCC community and beyond.
 TCC encourages involvement in all of the supported social medias but managers and administrators must review TCC’s social media policies (Appendix C) before getting started.
 These standards keep with the Identity and Branding System.

-All sites and profiles are overseen by the Office of Communications and Public Information.
+All College-affiliated sites and profiles are overseen by the Office of Communications and Marketing.

 TCC’s e-mail for faculty and staff provides the ability to customize an e-mail signature for users.
 This is an easy way to provide contact information to those receiving outgoing College correspondence and should be used if possible to facilitate communication with College employees.